Edwin Henrich coaching a client through a session at FSA Coaching

 EDWIN HENRICH.

 Strength coach.
 Movement nerd.
-Built FSA around one idea — that effort, met with attention, compounds.
+I built FSA around one idea: that effort, met with attention and a bit of positivity, compounds.

 Edwin Henrich